area9innovation/flow9/README.md

 Community
 ---------

-There is a group chat in Telegram:
+There is a chat in Telegram for discussions about flow:

 https://t.me/joinchat/LhUedxYVLN25Eu9XNo93yQ